zerodaycode/Zork/README.md

 for every iteration by reading the data save in the cache and checking the last time that a file included in the config file has been modified, so we will only be generating commands for the modified files
-- Include and offer tests suites in the project directly.
-We mean, integrate third party suites directly in `Zork++`
+- Include and offer test frameworks directly in the project.
+That means integrating third party test frameworks directly in `Zork++`

 # ⛏️ Built Using <a name = "built_using"></a>